Nobuhiko Takada: Union of Wrestling Forces International (1991–1996)

 In 1995, Takada returned to NJPW as the key figure in the landmark New Japan vs. UWFI program.
 On October 9, 1995, Takada's match against Mutoh drew 67,000 fans to the Tokyo Dome, drawing the largest crowd and gate in Japanese wrestling history at the time.
-Three months later, Takada defeated Mutoh in a rematch to capture the IWGP Heavyweight Championship, becoming the only wrestler to hold all three major New Japan titles at the time.
-Takada dropped the title to Shinya Hashimoto on April 29, 1996, drawing a crowd of 65,000 and a gate of $5.7 million.
+Three months later at Wrestling World, Takada defeated Mutoh in a rematch to capture the IWGP Heavyweight Championship, becoming the only wrestler to hold all three major New Japan titles at the time, and also, the only one before Kota Ibushi to hold both IWGP Heavyweight and Junior Heavyweight titles in his career.
+Takada dropped the title to Shinya Hashimoto at Battle Formation on April 29, 1996, drawing a crowd of 65,000 and a gate of $5.7 million.

 On August 17, 1996, Takada defeated Yoji Anjo at Tokyo's Meiji-Jingu Stadium.
+UWFI would fold in December 1996.

+Various Promotions (1996–1997, 2000)

+In July 1996, while still working for UWFI, Takada participated in a six-man tag team title tournament with Masahito Kakihara and Yuhi Sano where they won the vacated WAR World 6-Man Tag Team Championship defeating Gedo, Jado and Kodo Fuyuki.
+They dropped the titles to Bam Bam Bigelow, Kodo Fuyki, and Yoji Anjo.
+On October 8, 1996 he defeated Abdullah the Butcher at Tokyo Pro Wrestling.

 In December 1996, the UWFI folded after the UWFI–WAR feud, and founded Kingdom Pro Wrestling in its place.
-Takada only participated in one of its events: an exhibition against Ryushi Kimiyama.
+Takada only participated in one of its events: an exhibition against Ryuki Ueyama on May 4, 1997 in a draw.
 He later left professional wrestling for mixed martial arts (MMA).

+He returned for one night on New Year's Eve 2000 teaming with Keiji Muto defeating MMA fighters Don Frye and Ken Shamrock at Inoki Bom-Ba-Ye in Osaka, Japan.